missionpinball/mpf-docs/tutorial/2_creating_a_new_machine.rst

 .. image:: images/fresh_mpf_running.png

 This is MPF's default display when it's running.
-Don't worry--this is not what your machine's player's will see when they play! :) We'll set that up later.
+Don't worry--this is not what your machine's players will see when they play! :) We'll set that up later.
 This is more for you while you're building your MPF config.

 Notice a few things on this console display: